Culture

 Uchiwa was used in China and ancient Egypt before the invention of Sensu, and the history of Uchiwa is older than that of Sensu.

-After Uchiwa was introduced to Japan around the 7th century, the foldable, portable Sensu that is used today was born.
+After Uchiwa was introduced to Japan around the 7th century, the foldable, portable Sensu used today was born.

 Differences in use